 A microeconomic panel

-The fixed effects estimator
+The fixed-effects estimator

-The Hausman test
+The Hausman contast test for the wage equation

-The Hausman-Taylor model
+The Hausman-Taylor estimator

-Chapter 15 do-file
+Chapter 15 Do-file

 CHAPTER 16 QUALITATIVE AND LIMITED DEPENDENT VARIABLE MODELS